 We do not have an MS program.
 Applications are only accepted for the PhD program.

-Your mandatory health fee is covered by your tuition award and includes Accident and Hospitalization Insurance.
-You will receive this insurance unless you can demonstrate that you have equivalent insurance through another program, in which case you must complete a waiver form available at MIT Medical.
+If needed, the fee for the MIT Student Health Plan is provided along with your tuition award and includes Accident and Hospitalization Insurance.
+You will receive this insurance unless you can demonstrate that you have equivalent insurance, in which case you must complete a waiver form available at MIT Medical.

 During the first week of November of your first fall semester, you will provide a ranked list of your top three choices of research advisor to the Chemistry Education Office.
 No faculty member is permitted to accept a student into his or her research group prior to the first week of November.
 You will find out your research group assignments in early November and most groups expect you to start research in the beginning of January.

-- The mandatory English Evaluation Test for new students whose primary language is not English is on Tuesday, August 26, 2014.
+- The mandatory English Evaluation Test for new students whose primary language is not English is held during the week of Graduate Student Orientation & TA Training.

 Students serve as TAs for two terms as partial fulfillment of the department's requirements for a PhD degree.
 Usually this requirement is fulfilled in the first year.
 Your specific TA responsibilities are: